-Information and resources for schools regarding modern slavery.
+Information and resources for schools and colleges regarding modern slavery.

 Modern slavery is a huge global problem and an umbrella term for all forms of slavery, trafficking and exploitation.
 Modern slavery knows no borders, where people of all ages and races can be victims.
 It is one that won’t be solved without everyone coming together.

 - there are an estimated 43 million victims in slavery across the globe